In this lesson on wayfinding, we will look at arrows on signage for when you are designing with navigation and wayfinding in mind!

 There are a few problems with this signage above!

-The arrows should be clear and easy to see.
+The arrows on signage should be clear and easy to see.

 Take a look at the image above and compare it with the previous sign!
 A huge different in clarity and readability I am sure you will agree!